 Jean-Paul Hévin Chocolaterie

-He refers to chocolate as a "product that's alive and creative which is still evolving".
+He refers to chocolate as a "product that's alive and creative which is still evolving" (see his previous bûches de Noël as proof).

-With 9 boutiques in Paris, he now has shops in Taiwan.
-With a staggering 13 boutiques in Japan, you'll find many Japanese influences in his flavours.
+With 9 boutiques in Paris, he now has shops in Taiwan - and, with a staggering 13 boutiques in Japan, you'll find many Japanese influences in his flavours.

-Newbies in the window are almost in competition with the intense chocolate classics, such as Princesse Chocolat-Vanille and his 'Pomme de Terre' (potato).
-Except it's not made out of potatoes like a Scottish macaroon bar - instead it's composed of a dark chocolate ganache, walnuts, candied orange, rum raisins and marzipan.
+Pastries in the window are almost in competition with the intense chocolate classics, such as Princesse Chocolat-Vanille and his 'Pomme de Terre' (potato).
+Unlike a Scottish macaroon bar actually made with potato, it's thankfully less sweet, composed of dark chocolate ganache, walnuts, candied orange, rum raisins and marzipan.

 Jean-Paul Hévin, rue du Bac, 75007 Paris (Closed Sunday/Monday)